bhogsogs/NLP_Hangman_Solver/README.md

 # Results

 The MLM-2-Gram model achieved an impressive accuracy of 93.62% on an evaluation set comprising 5,000 words from the training corpus.
 The LSTM model was pretrained on a masked language modeling task, where it achieved a best case Cross Entropy Loss Score of 3.21 after running for 500 epochs.
 However, on a more challenging test set of 50,000 words, the model's accuracy was 43.52%.

+(This project was developed with the equal contributions of Dushyant Agrawal and Bhaagyesh Sajja).